Queen Street Mall public realm improvements

 - removal of the existing tenancy.

-Council’s portion of this work is expected to be completed in September 2018, weather and construction conditions permitting.
-TMR works are expected to be complete early to mid-2019, weather and construction conditions permitting, with a break over the Christmas period.
+Council’s portion of this work was complete in September 2018.
+TMR works will be complete early to mid-2019, weather and construction conditions permitting.

 Working hours will generally be between 7am and 6pm Monday to Friday.
-Council will make every effort to limit noisy works between 11.30am and 1.30pm where possible, to minimise disruption while construction is taking place, and will ensure pedestrians can access all shops in the construction zone during trading hours.
+Council will make every effort to limit noisy works between 11.30am and 1.30pm where possible.
+This will minimise disruption during construction and ensures pedestrians can access all shops during trading hours.

 Some out-of-hours works may be necessary during construction.
 Council will provide advance notice of any activities likely to cause disruption.

-Throughout construction, businesses and residents may experience noise disruption due to saw cutting, jack hammering, cutting pavers, vacuum excavating and increased lighting required to complete these works.
+Throughout construction, businesses and residents may experience noise disruption and increased lighting.

-Council is committed to keeping local businesses and residents informed of construction activities and minimising disruption wherever possible.
-We will provide advance notification of activities likely to cause additional disruption during the construction period.
+Council will provide advance notification of activities likely to cause additional disruption during the construction period.

 - email the project team